Gangs in the United States: Jewish Defense League

+MS-13

+MS-13, also known as Mara Salvatrucha, is an international criminal organization that was established in Los Angeles, California, during the 1980s.
+Initially created to provide protection for Salvadoran refugees in the city, the group later transformed into a violent criminal entity involved in illicit activities such as drug and human trafficking.
+Presently, MS-13 operates in multiple countries, including the United States, El Salvador, Mexico, Honduras, and Guatemala.
+The gang gained widespread notoriety in the 1990s and early 2000s due to its involvement in a series of murders and assaults nationwide.
+Known for their brutal methods, which include the use of machetes and other melee weapons in conflicts with rival groups, MS-13 is considered a relatively small gang, with an estimated 6,000 – 10,000 members in the US.
+However, in Central American nations, the gang's membership could be as high as 60,000.

 Female gang membership

 Although female gang membership is less common than male membership, women and girls can become fully-fledged members of mixed-gender or exclusively female gangs.
 These gangs operate as functioning units, coed gangs, or female auxiliaries to pre-existing male gangs.
 National gang statistics show that 2% of all gangs are female-only, and the National Gang Center reports that around 10% of all gang members are females.

 Gang membership in the military

 Gang members in uniform use their military knowledge, skills, and weapons to commit and facilitate various crimes.

 In 2006, Scott Barfield, a Defense Department investigator, said there was an online network of gangs and extremists: "They're communicating with each other about weapons, about recruiting, about keeping their identities secret, about organizing within the military."
 That same year, an article from the Chicago Sun-Times reported that gangs were encouraging members to enter the military to learn urban warfare techniques and pass them onto other gang members.
-A January 2007 article in the Chicago Sun-Times reported that gang members in the military are involved in the theft and sale of military weapons, ammunition, and equipment, including body armor.
-The Sun-Times began investigating the gang activity in the military after receiving photos of gang graffiti showing up in Iraq.

 The FBI's 2007 report on gang membership in the military states that the military's recruit screening process is ineffective, allows gang members/extremists to enter the military, and lists at least eight instances in the last three years in which gang members have obtained military weapons for their illegal enterprises.
 "Gang Activity in the U.S. Armed Forces Increasing", dated January 12, 2007, states that street gangs including the Bloods, Crips, Black Disciples, Gangster Disciples, Hells Angels, Latin Kings, The 18th Street Gang, Mara Salvatrucha (MS-13), Mexican Mafia, Norteños, Sureños (Sur 13), White power Skinhead, King Cobras, and Vice Lords have been documented on military installations both domestic and international, although recruiting gang members violates military regulations.

 A 2008 FBI report noted that between 1-2% of the U.S. military has affiliation with a gang.
 As of April 2011, the National Ground Intelligence Center had identified members of at least 53 gangs whose members were actively serving in the United States Armed Forces.